int128/glob-changed-files-action/README.md

 # glob-changed-files-action [![ts](https://github.com/int128/glob-changed-files-action/actions/workflows/ts.yaml/badge.svg)](https://github.com/int128/glob-changed-files-action/actions/workflows/ts.yaml)

-This is an action to expand path patterns by changed files in a pull request.
+This is an action to list the changed files of a pull request.

 ## Motivation

-This action provides an alternative of `paths` trigger for a monorepo (mono repository).
+This action is designed for a cross-cutting concern in a monorepo (mono repository).
+For example,

+- Test the Kubernetes manifests
+- Test the security policies

-Typically a monorepo contains many modules, for example,
+A monorepo contains multiple modules.

 ```
 monorepo